 The dry and wet season

 The best wildlife viewing months in Tanzania are during the dry season, from June to October.
 General game viewing in the Serengeti and other parks is at its peak during this dry season.
-The wet season is divided in two rain seasons: short rains in November and December and long rains in March, April, and May.
+The wet season is divided into two rain seasons: short rains in November and December and long rains in March, April, and May.

 January – March